yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/full/03-workshop-environment-setup/README.md

 ## Create Azure Resources using ARM template

 As we had already noted in the prior sections and also as we go to next sections, there are quite a few number of resources that need to be in place to execute this workshop.
-As the goal of this workshop is to focus more on the app/service related tasks and less on the underlying infrastructre tasks, we are providing an Azure ARM template that will provision the required reources.
+As the goal of this workshop is to focus more on the app/service related tasks and less on the underlying infrastructure tasks, we are providing an Azure ARM template that will provision the required resources.

  - Resource Group
  - Azure Cache for Redis